Paul Cook Voice

 About Paul

-Educated at Chetham's, Paul won an entrance scholarship at seventeen to study at the Royal Northern College of Music.
-He subsequently worked as a freelance musician with many professional ensembles including the Academy of St Martin-in-the-Fields, session work with the BBC and contracts with several opera companies and festivals at home and abroad which included five years at Scottish Opera.
+Educated at Chetham's, Paul won an entrance scholarship at seventeen to study at the Royal Northern College of Music He subsequently worked as a freelance musician with many professional ensembles including the Academy of St Martin-in-the-Fields, extensive session work with the BBC and contracts with several opera companies and festivals at home and abroad which included five years at Scottish Opera.
 He has performed at some of Europe's most prestigious concert venues including Concertgebouw and Teater an der Wien in Vienna.
+Paul has performed on countless live radio broadcasts on BBC 4's Daily Service programme, choral evensong and live opera broadcasts on BBC Radio 3.

-In the little free time that he has, Paul enjoys spending time with his family, playing the piano, keeping fit and trading on the stock markets.
-He lives with his wife and ten year old son Matthew in South Wales.
+In the little free time that he has, Paul enjoys spending time with his family, keeping fit, writing music and playing the piano.
+He lives with his wife and fourteen year old son in South Wales.

 Paul is a member of the following professional organisations: